 LOS ANGELES — A federal judge in California on March 15 substantially dismissed a securities class action complaint against a solar energy products manufacturer and certain of its executive officers, ruling that shareholders failed to plead the requisite elements of a majority of their federal securities laws claims (Kevin T. Know, et al. v.
 Yingli Green Energy Holding Co.
 Ltd., et al., No. 15-4003, C.D.
 Calif., 2017 U.S. Dist.
 LEXIS 37223).

 CHICAGO — An Illinois judge on March 14 approved a liquidator’s recommendation of a payment to a class of homeowners that won a construction defect lawsuit against a group of developers insured by an insolvent insurer (In the matter of the liquidation of Legion Indemnity Co., No. 02 CH 06695, Ill.
 Cir., Cook Co., Chanc.
 Div.).

-CINCINNATI — Parties in a securities class action lawsuit recently asked the Sixth Circuit U.S. Court of Appeals to determine whether a federal district court erred in dismissing the lead plaintiffs’ amended complaint for failure to plead loss causation (Norfolk County Retirement System v.
-Community Health Systems Inc., et al., No. 16-6059, 6th Cir.).
+NEW YORK — The lead plaintiff and defendants in a securities class action lawsuit against an online foreign exchange market broker and certain of its officers asked the Second Circuit U.S. Court of Appeals recently to decide whether a federal district court judge erred in dismissing the lead plaintiffs’ amended complaint for failure to plead scienter pursuant to federal securities laws (Retirement Board of the Policemen’s Annuity and Benefit Fund of Chicago v.
+FXCM Inc., et al., No. 16-3775, 2nd Cir.).